 3. Comfort is king!

 Another way to support your baby during tummy time is with a comfy pillow.
-The Babee & Me Tummy Time Pillow ($34.95, toys not included) provides contrasting patterns that are great for developing eyesight, and has tags to attach a trio of toys at the front.
+The Chicco Animal Tummy Time Bobby Pillow ($26.24) provides contrasting patterns that are great for developing eyesight, and has detachable games to capture bub’s imagination.

 4. Do the bookworm!